studios-network/studios-network.github.io/FacialMotion.md

 - *Faceware Studio*: Offers real-time tracking and calibration, allowing for capture review and application of facial movements.
 - *Unreal Engine with Live Link Plugin*: Streams animation data to digital characters.

-For detailed instructions, visit the [FaceWare Studio Page](./FacialMotion/faceWareStudio.md).
+For detailed instructions, visit the [FaceWare Technology Page](./FacialMotion/faceWareStudio.md).